 Special Educational Needs and Disability (SEND) Policy

-Oldbrook First School believes that every pupil has an entitlement to develop to their full potential and is committed to meeting the needs of all pupils, including those with special educational needs or disabilities (SEND).
+Oldbrook First School and Nursery believes that every pupil has an entitlement to develop to their full potential and is committed to meeting the needs of all pupils, including those with special educational needs or disabilities (SEND).
 There is a shared expectation that all pupils, regardless of their specific needs, should be offered inclusive teaching which will enable them to make the best possible progress in school and feel that they are a valued member of the wider school community.

 At Oldbrook a child is defined as having a SEND if their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.
 Oldbrook First School is an inclusive school and offers the following range of provision to support children with; cognition and learning, communication and interaction (including speech and language), behavioural, emotional and social, sensory, complex medical and physical needs.

 The range of support deployed will be tailored to individual needs following assessment by internal or external agencies.
 It is designed to promote pupils working towards becoming independent and resilient learners.

 In Oldbrook First School parents are seen as partners and their views, aspirations and hopes for their child will always be valued.
 We believe parents know their children and can be invaluable sources of information to help us identify what possible barriers to learning their child may be facing.
 We aim to have good and informative relationships with all our parents.
 If parents have concerns about their child they should speak to their class teacher first who may then direct them to the Inclusion Manager.
 Parents of children who are identified as having SEND will be invited to take part in CCRs at key points of the year to discuss their child’s progress and the effectiveness of the provision put in place for them.
 Parents, staff and the child will then work together to agree further strategies that will help the child make progress.